fengints/UploadImage/README.md

 There are 3 ways of calling api
 1. Append image to body(encoded in base64)
 2. Using Form
-3. By sending Weburl of picture
+3. By sending url of picture